-Believe it or not, before I found nootropics (or rather before nootropics found me), I related anything capable of influencing the mind to the destructive habits of hippies & advertisements.
+Believe it or not, before I found nootropics (or rather before nootropics found me), I related anything capable of influencing the mind to the destructive habits of hippies and advertisements.

 Thus when I first heard of nootropics, I took a long sip on my 32nd coffee of the day and asked myself: Why risk it?
 After all, weren’t such substances banned?
 If they weren’t, shouldn’t they be?